aforward9600/pokemonpalette/README.md

 # Pokémon Shin Red and Blue

 This is a rom hack of pokemon red & blue based on the Pret team's disassembly.
+This is a mostly-vanilla hack that focuses on fixing glitches from the original game.
+Additionally, trainer AI routines are also improved and includes minimal quality-of-life improvements.

 #Bugfixes:
 -----------